Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 xpath "boolean(count(//h2))" == false               # Check there is no <h2>
 xpath "//h2" not exists                             # Similar assert for <h2>
 ```
+{% endraw %}

 ### JSONPath assert

 Check the value of a [JSONPath] query on the received HTTP body decoded as a JSON
 document.
 Body assert consists of the keyword `jsonpath` followed by a predicate
 function and value.

 Let's say we want to check this JSON response: